RoboCop 2: Plot

-RoboCop is repaired, but Faxx intentionally reprograms him with new and softer directives with the approval of the OCP Board of Directors that severely impede his ability to perform his duties so that her project can be selected.
-RoboCop eventually clears these by shocking himself with a high voltage transformer and rebooting his system.
-Murphy motivates the striking officers to aid him in raiding Cain's hideout.
-As Cain tries to escape, RoboCop wounds and apprehends him.
-Hob escapes and takes control of Cain's drug empire.
+RoboCop raids a construction site used by Cain's gang, but he is ambushed and dismembered, and the pieces dumped in front of the precinct.
+RoboCop is repaired, but Faxx intentionally reprograms him with more than 300 new directives that severely impede his ability to perform his duties so that her project can be selected.
+RoboCop eventually clears these by shocking himself with a high-voltage transformer and rebooting his system.
+He rallies the police to assist in raiding Cain's hideout.
+After a battle and chase, Cain is wounded, arrested, and falls into a coma.
+Hob escapes and takes control of his empire.
 Believing she can control Cain via his Nuke addiction, Faxx selects him for the RoboCop 2 project and disconnects his life support.
-Surgeons place his brain in a heavily armed robotic body, similar to ED-209, and reactivate him.

-After failing to pay the city's debts via voluntary fundraising, the Mayor is contacted by Hob, who offers to retire the city's entire debt in exchange for a "hands off" policy towards Nuke, thereby nullifying OCP's scheme and preventing Delta City's construction.
-Threatened by this move, OCP sends Cain to the meeting.
-Cain slaughters everyone but the mayor, who escapes.
-RoboCop arrives to find a wounded Hob, who identifies the attacker before dying.
+His brain is removed and implanted in a new cyborg body.
+Hob contacts the mayor and offers to cover the city's debt to OCP in exchange for leniency towards their drugs syndicate.
+OCP sends RoboCop 2 to stop the deal.
+At the meeting, RoboCop 2 kills everyone present except for the mayor, who escapes alive, and Hob.
+RoboCop arrives and is told by a fatally wounded Hob that Cain is now Robocop 2 and was responsible for the killings.